kyle1/crah-scheduler/README.md

 # CRAH Schedule Builder

-This application automates most of the staff scheduling for all Coffee Road Animal Hospital staff areas.
+This application automates most of the employee scheduling for all Coffee Road Animal Hospital staff areas.

 ## Getting Started

-This code for this application can be downloaded using the following command:
+The code for this application can be downloaded using the following command:

 ```
 git clone https://github.com/kyle/overstreet/crah-scheduler.git